(A sermon for Sunday, July 5 based on John 8:31-36)

-Shane Claiborne and Chris Haw share the following insight in their new book Jesus for President.
+Shane Claiborne and Chris Haw share the following insight in their book Jesus for President.

 When Jesus predicted his death at the hands of the Romans and the religious elite, Peter wouldn’t have it (Matt.
 16:21-23).
 He said no to Operation Slaughtered Lamb.
 The Scriptures say Peter took Jesus aside and rejected the plan Jesus had laid out, saying, “Never, Lord!
 This shall never happen to you!”
 And Jesus turned to Peter and said, “Get behind me, Satan!
 You are a stumbling block to me; you do not have in mind the concerns of God, but merely human concerns.”… Peter just didn’t get it.
 He couldn’t imagine a president who dies on a cross.
 He would have rather had a Savior who glides into Jerusalem in a polished limousine than one who chooses to ride a lowly donkey.
 He still had in mind the things of kings, of Pharaoh, of Herod.
 He wanted to save the world through militaries and markets and foreign policies rather than through sacrificial love and grace.
-(Grand Rapids: Zondervan, 2008, p.
-87)
+[Shane Claiborne and Chris Haw, Jesus for President: Politics for Ordinary Radicals (Grand Rapids: Zondervan, 2008), p.
+87]

 The Church loses something essential when we marry the powers of the world rather than being the salt and leaven that we are meant to be.